nlxai/sdk/packages/website/src/content/03-04-touchpoint-CustomCards.md

 The Custom Cards system provides a structured way to present information in your chat interface.
 The system consists of four components that work together: Carousel, CustomCard, CustomCardRow, and CustomCardImageRow..

 * **Carousel** - Top Level component, acts as a container for multiple horizontally scrolled cards.
 A Carousel has at least 1 CustomCard.
 * **CustomCard** - Primary component, is a 'card' made up of multiple rows.
 A CustomCard has at least 1 of CustomCardRow or CustomCardImageRow.
+CustomCard can be used outside Carousel.
 * **CustomCardRow** - Basic component for horizontal layouts within cards.
 Can have multiple rows in a CustomCard.
 * **CustomCardImageRow** - Basic component for specialized image layouts within a CustomCard.